duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/20-circuitry-voltage.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

-NGSS HS-PS3-1.
-Create a computational model to calculate the change in the energy of one component in a system when the change in energy of the other component(s) and energy flows in and out of the system are known.
+__NGSS HS-PS3-1.__: Create a computational model to calculate the change in the energy of one component in a system when the change in energy of the other component(s) and energy flows in and out of the system are known.

-### Purpose

-Teach students how to use a multimeter to diagnose faulty circuits.
+This is a helpful [video](https://www.youtube.com/watch?v=beMpBp88ge8) that shows Ohm's Law through a similar experiment done here.

 ### Assessments and Evidence of Understanding

-1. Student has built a circuit and has recorded voltage, current, and resistance, and have shown that Ohm's law holds for multiple circuits.
+By the end of this lesson, students should have built a circuit and records voltage, current, and resistance, and they have shown that Ohm's law holds for multiple circuits.

 ### AGENDA (Brief Summary of Activities)

 5 min: Intro to Multimeter

-10 min: Build and measure first circuit

-15 min: Explaination of Ohm's Law

-5 min: Build and measure second circuit

-5 min: Build and measure circuit with LED

-5 min: Explaination of why LED doesn't observe Ohm's law

-10 min: Explaination of AC and DC
+40 min: Circuit Activity

 5 min: Clean up